influxdata/docs-v2/content/v2.0/reference/flux/functions/monitor/statechanges.md

 ### toLevel
 The level to detect a change to.
-The function only output records that change to this level.
+The function output records that change to this level.

 _**Data type:** String_